jsl3/Pong/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/jsl3/Pong)

-C++ and RayLib based Pong game.
 Pong is a two-dimensional sports game that simulates table tennis.
 The player controls an in-game paddle by moving it vertically across the left or right side of the screen.
 They can compete against another player controlling a second paddle on the opposing side.
 Players use the paddles to hit a ball back and forth.
 The goal is for each player to reach eleven points before the opponent; points are earned when one fails to return the ball to the other.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>